 Assistant Secretary Lucelle Veneros provided ACHSM workshop attendees with an overview of the role of the Aged Care Complaints Scheme; the reforms being implemented to strengthen the Scheme and approach to implementation; the proposed complaints management framework; and the Scheme’s quality management framework.

-We’ll be uploading more presentations to the department’s website as we attend future conferences.
+We’ll be uploading more presentations to the Department of Social Services website as we attend future conferences.
 Be sure to subscribe to Aged Care Complaints Scheme News to find out when new presentations are made available.